 The other thing food experts advise you to focus on is to consume high-volume foods.
 High-volume foods tend to be more filling, meaning they increase satiety, and you feel fuller for longer.
 This is a very effective method as it helps you feel less hungry during your fasting window.

 When selecting high-volume foods, also remember to pay attention to their calorie content.
-Opt for filling foods that have low calories.
+Opt for filling foods that have low to moderate calories.
 Some of the recommended high-volume, low-calorie foods include raw vegetables, popcorn, and fruits with high water content like melons and grapes.

 Consumption Of Nutrient-Dense Foods

 You must focus on nutrient-dense foods during and after the fasting period.
-This means that you should be eating nutrient-dense foods after you are done with this 5-day fasting diet plan.
+This means that you should be eating nutrient-dense foods even after you are done with this 5-day fasting diet plan.